atka66/ssd-remaster/README.md

 * [ ] Show hits count for target-based boss levels (maps with even number between 1-30)
 * [ ] Create blocking forcefield walls for some purposes (e.g. in boss battles).
 All forcefield walls are managed using common ACS routines (e.g. create, destroy, trigger)
 * [ ] Smash trigger lines should also be externed.
 Different types of smash actions should be managed with common ACS routines similar to forcefields
+* [ ] Use 'water current effect' function implemented in common ACS to solve related problems (like rivers in MAP03)

 ## Suggested editing tools